h-muhammed/braincraft_img_classifier/README.md

 # Welcome to braincraft_img_classifier
-This repo is for classifying the image between three classes such as person, group of person and focus object class.
+This repo is for classifying the image between three classes such as `person`, `group of person` and `focus object` class.
 The implementation can train and infer in [google colab](https://colab.research.google.com/drive/1NEyBex-Z9O69m4XagqaezY-XRLhnVUz4?usp=sharing) notebook.
 Please refer to the
-`dataset` and `pretrained checkpoints model` in the `resource` folder shared [google drive](https://drive.google.com/drive/folders/1qio8cHJHKPQzRERiwEZMDXs2gnTprQp3?usp=sharing).
+`dataset` and `pretrained checkpoints model` in the `resource` folder shared by [google drive](https://drive.google.com/drive/folders/1qio8cHJHKPQzRERiwEZMDXs2gnTprQp3?usp=sharing).
 `model_final.pth` for both maskrcnn and fasterrcnn should place in `log/R101-FPN_3x_MAXiter50000/` folder in the project dir.
+If you want to infer only, please create foler `log/R101-FPN_3x_MAXiter50000/` and put the `model_final.pth` file here.
+For training, it will be created automatically.
 # Environment creation

 This project is primarily developed in Linux. <br/>